 Over at the 360 Chicago, an employee said that wait times can get up to 1 hour on busy summer days, but usually average between 10 and 30 minutes.
 I went up to 360 Chicago twice on the same March weekend that I visited the Skydeck – once on a slightly overcast afternoon, and again on a clear night – and did not even wait 5 minutes to go up either time.
 On my most recent visit (a Sunday morning in April), there once again was no line to take an elevator up.

-Buying a Fast Pass ahead of time at either tower can help avoid some of these lines.
+Buying an express entry ticket ahead of time at either tower can help avoid some of these lines.
 In fact, I would say it's a must at the Willis Tower on busy days!

-(Buying a Chicago CityPASS includes Fast Pass tickets to the 360 Chicago!)
+(Buying a Chicago CityPASS includes Expedited Entry to the Skydeck, and Express Entry tickets to the 360 Chicago!)

 Smakdown winner: 360 Chicago, because it will probably always have shorter wait times.